micromdm/micromdm/docs/user-guide/quickstart.md

 > **WARNING**: If you are renewing an APNS certificate and not _generating it for the first time_, read [Renewing Certificates](#renewing-certificates) before proceeding.

 To communicate with your device fleet, MDM needs an APNS certificate issued by Apple.
-As noted in the introduction, this process requires that you have an Enterprise Developer Account, and the `MDM CSR` option enabled under the *Certificates, IDs & Profiles* tab for *iOS*.
+As noted in the introduction, this process requires that you have an Enterprise Developer Account or standard Developer Account, and the `MDM CSR` option enabled under the *Certificates, IDs & Profiles* tab for *iOS*.
+Submit a support request with Apple to get this option enabled in your account.

 Apple has a separate flow for the MDM vendor than the one for customers.
 For an in-house deployment without third parties, you must complete both the vendor and the customer process yourself.
 The `mdmctl mdmcert` command will help you with your APNS certificate needs.